SNAP (Safety Net Assistance Program)

 For many seniors, some without family or regular interaction with friends, their pet is their lifeline!
 When faced with financial challenges, research shows that seniors receiving meal assistance often share their food with their pets.
 Sadly, this is not a healthy nutritional solution for either the senior or the pet.
 SNAP volunteers pre-package individual servings of pet food and deliver it weekly or bi-weekly to food distribution sites and other places where seniors gather.

 To determine healthy portions, participating seniors are asked to fill out a form about their pet including weight and age.
 Information about caring for pets and the importance of vaccinations and microchipping is available upon request.

-In the first 2 months of 2017, there were 9,744 meals delivered to food distribution sites in Greater Kansas City.
+In the year 2017, there were over 56,000 meals delivered to food distribution sites in Greater Kansas City.

 For more information or to volunteer, contact Barbara Ross: Barbara.firstname.lastname@example.org

 SNAP Membership is open to everyone who loves and supports senior animals!
 Dues paying members receive a quarterly newsletter, a digital and print membership directory; discounts at KCPP events and on logoed merchandise; 2 membership meetings/year and the knowledge that you are making a difference in the lives of senior pets.
 Proceeds from dues and other contributions to SNAP go to the SNAP Medical Fund.

 Please note: Dues for a yearly membership are $50.
 Once you complete the form below, a KC Pet Project staff member will reach out to you regarding payment or you can fill out the form and process your payment online by clicking here.

 KC Pet Project is the 501c3 nonprofit operator of the Kansas City, MO animal shelter.
 We care for over 10,000 pets a year and have three adoption centers in the metro area.
 We are the largest No Kill shelter in Kansas City and the third largest, open-admission, No Kill shelter in the United States.